kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 This is not a new entry point, the annotation path is the one [KEP-6089] already defines and the Job controller already honors, and no additional BYOW mechanism is planned.

+### Reference-based discovery of the delegated PodGroup

+The alpha discovered every `PodGroup` through `spec.podGroupTemplateRef` and a controller `ownerReference` to the Job.
+Two variants were rejected during the Beta review.

+- **Filter by ownerReference.** A higher-level controller may create the `PodGroup` before the Job exists, so it cannot reference the Job.
+- **Filter by `spec.podGroupTemplateRef` alone.** Sibling Jobs that select the same template carry identical references, so they would all share one `PodGroup`.
+Each replica must be able to form its own gang.

+A name derived from the Job is unique per Job and available before any object exists.
+Root Jobs keep reference-based discovery because they own the `Workload`, so their references are already unique.

 ### Deleting the Workload on suspend